 Non-Sleazy Marketing to Get Your Clients to Choose you

-So, how do your clients know how to choose yours?
+How do your clients know how to choose your solution over your competitor?

 Are you setting yourself apart from all the other choices?
 Are you clearly defining your value and uniqueness?